-Diversity programs provide culturally diverse student programs that promote a strong campus sense of community and an appreciation of diversity, organized by the Office of Engaged Citizenship, First Year Experience, Campus 2 Community, and International Student Services.
+Diversity programs provide culturally diverse student programs that promote a strong campus sense of community and an appreciation of diversity, organized by the Office of Diversity and Inclusion.
 Monthly programs expose students to a variety of cultures and cultural issues.
 Events emphasize that diversity is more than just race or ethnicity.
 The College of Education and Social Sciences has made a special commitment to honoring diversity, incorporating celebrations of Día de los Muertos and encouraging study abroad opportunities.
-Visit https://www.wtamu.edu/student-support/engaged-citizenship/index.html for more information on programs and opportunities.
+Visit wtamu.edu/diversity for more information on programs and opportunities.